 Trevélez is the highest settlement in the Alpujarras region – a spread of gorgeous towns and villages on the park’s southern edge.
-Because the air this high up (1,476 metres) is perfect for curing meats, the town has become famous for the quality of its jamones.
+Because the air this high up at 1,476m (4,843ft) is perfect for curing meats, the town has become famous for the quality of its jamones.

-Europe’s highest paved road starts at Hoya de la Mora and zig-zags up the northern slopes of Veleta: it reaches a dead end at 3,380 metres, just 16 metres shy of the mountain’s summit.
+Europe’s highest paved road starts at Hoya de la Mora and zig-zags up the northern slopes of Veleta; it reaches a dead end at 3,380m (11,089ft), just 16m (52ft) shy of the mountain’s summit.
 Cycling it is a great experience, especially on the way down.

 Capileira is one of three Alpujarra settlements in the beautiful Poqueira valley, about a 90-minute drive from Granada.
 Nestling in the foothills of Mulhacén, this charming village is a good start and finish point if you’re taking on mainland Spain’s highest mountain.